lime-green/remote-docker-aws/README.md

 Why is this useful?

-So that your local machine can be dedicated to useful tasks such as running your code editor, browser, email, etc. leaving the docker-running to machines dedicated for this, and so your local machine functions better and faster.
+Frees up your local machine for useful tasks such as running your code editor, browser, and email, leaving running Docker to a dedicated server instance.
-Docker also runs much more efficiently on Linux than macOS, so this is particularly useful for mac users

-Downsides:
+The result is that your local machine functions faster, uses up less disk space, and consumes less power.
+MacOS users will also see noticeable speed improvements since Linux on Docker (which is what the remote hosts runs) is much more performant.

+The downsides:
-- SSH tunnel communication vs. local communication: use an aws-region with lowest ping for you using [this site](https://ping.psa.fun/) or [this site](https://www.cloudping.info/)
+- SSH tunnel communication is slower than local communication.
+However using an AWS region with low ping makes the latency unnoticeable.
+Find the region fastest for you using [this site](https://ping.psa.fun/) or [this site](https://www.cloudping.info/)
-- Some more setup required (tunneling, file watcher, config)
+- Some more setup required to get everything configured properly and running (tunneling ports, syncing file changes)
-- Cost, although it only costs me  around 5 cents / hour
+- Running the ec2 instance incurs an additional cost over running locally, although it a t2.medium instance in Canada costs around 5 cents/hour

 ## Setup
 1. First setup your aws-cli to connect to your AWS profile,